Health-Informatics-UoN/carrot-docs/docs/Carrot-Mapper/quickstart-webapp.md

 1. In the web app `/admin`, generate a new `auth token` for the admin user.
 2. Add the token to `local.settings.json` : `AZ_FUNCTION_KEY`
-3. Install the dependencies: `pip install -r requirements.txt`
+3. Install the dependencies in `app/workers`: `poetry install`
-4. Run the functions: `func start`
+4. Run the functions: `poetry run func start`

 You should now be setup to run the [user quickstart](quickstart.md).